Why Do I Feel Like I Hate My Kids? Navigating Parenting

 Mental health concerns or past trauma of parents

 The effects of any past trauma experienced by a parent can also influence parent-child relationships, as a severe traumatic event may be the most psychologically damaging thing that can affect your interpersonal relationships.
-If you experienced abuse, severe hate, or neglect as a kid, it might be challenging for you to connect with your kids at times, sometimes making you openly acknowledge your struggle to spend quality time with them.
+If you experienced abuse, severe hate, or neglect as a kid, it might be challenging for you to connect with your kids at times, sometimes making you openly acknowledge your struggle to spend quality time with your kids.
 Recent research indicates childhood maltreatment can affect adaptive parental behavior.
 The dysregulation a person experiences may negatively affect their behavior, leading them to feel hatred or act in ways that may be harmful to their kids.

 If you or a loved one is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.
 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.